BramStoutProductions/MiEx/README.md

 MiEx currently supports worlds from Minecraft 21w43a and later.

 # Installing
 MiEx is released as a stand-alone Jar file which contains all that it needs.
 The base resource pack files are automatically gathered from the latest version of Minecraft that is installed on your computer.
-All that you have to do, is download the Jar file, place it wherever you want, and run it.
+All that you have to do, is download the Jar file, place it wherever you want (preferably in its own folder), and run it.
 You can get the latest release [here.](https://github.com/BramStoutProductions/MiEx/releases)

 # Usage
-For more information on how to use MiEx, please visit [our wiki!](https://github.com/BramStoutProductions/MiEx/wiki/1.-Home)
+For more information on how to use MiEx, please visit [our wiki!](https://github.com/BramStoutProductions/MiEx/wiki/08.-Usage)

 # Forum
 Talk about MiEx, ask for help, help others, and share your creations on our [GitHub Discussions page!](https://github.com/BramStoutProductions/MiEx/discussions)